diana-hep/oamap/README.rst

 If you're brave, try ``schema.show()`` to see its hundreds of attributes.
 This data object is a list of stars with planets; each star has attributes like distance, position on the sky, mass, and temperature, and each of those attributes has a central value, asymmetric uncertainties, and limit flags, packaged in record structures.
 It also has a list of planets, with its own attributes, like orbital period, mass, discovery method, etc. Some of these, like discovery method, are strings, some are numbers, and most are "nullable," meaning that they could be missing (unmeasured or otherwise unavailable).

-We can view the data as nested Python objects by providing a dict of arrays to the schema.
+You can view the data as nested Python objects by providing a dict of arrays to the schema.
 (The ``DataSource`` below makes the website act like a Python dict.)

 .. code-block:: python